 - ½ cup frozen corn, thawed

-- 1 ½ - 2 teaspoons each fresh sage, thyme and tarragon, chopped
+- 1 ½ - 2 teaspoons each fresh sage, thyme and rosemary, chopped

 - 4-5 cups mashed potatoes (if dry, whip again with milk, chicken broth and melted butter)